-An employee who chooses to resign must submit a written notice of resignation to the Business Manager and Executive Director.
+An employee who chooses to resign must submit a written notice of resignation to the Human Resources Department and Executive Director.
 Once a notice of resignation has been submitted, it may not be rescinded.

-The Consortium Board shall be responsible for handling the termination of the Executive Director, the Business Manager, and all Directors.
+The Consortium Board shall be responsible for handling the termination of the Executive Director and the Human Resources Director and Finance Director (if any).
 The Executive Director shall be responsible for handling the termination of all other Consortium employees.